 So, there are many common breast lesions that women commonly have at some point in their life.
-However, these lumps have nothing to do with cancer.
-Benign breast lumps are rather more to do with normal biological body processes.
+However, these lumps usually have nothing to do with cancer.
+A benign breast tumor is rather more to do with normal biological body processes.

 Sometimes these miscellaneous lesions produce symptoms similar to breast cancer.
 Such symptoms can include:-

 - a lump